 Safely navigating through conflict of interest and related regulations

-There are many policies and regulations related to conflicts of interest that come from government, NSHE and the University of Nevada, Reno.
-The list below explains several policies that are relevant to University faculty and staff who have significant financial interests and/or professional relationships with outside entities that are related to their work at the University.
+There are many policies and regulations related to conflicts of interest.
+This list highlights several policies that are relevant to University faculty and staff who have financial interests and/or professional relationships with outside entities.
+The list is intended to provide guidance on how to maintain appropriate separation between an employee's private financial interests and their responsibilities as a public employee.

 - Personal use of University resources: University employees may not use University time, property, equipment or other resources to benefit a personal financial interest or an outside entity.
-Examples of University resources include your University office, University-paid time; staff, students, or trainees; laboratory or office equipment; laboratory or office supplies; University facilities; or the University name or logo.
+Examples of University resources include University office and lab space; University-paid time; staff, students, or trainees; laboratory or office equipment; laboratory or office supplies; University facilities; or the University name or logo.

-- Contracts in which you have a personal financial interest: University employees cannot become contractors or suppliers of goods or services to any NSHE institution, nor can they have a direct or indirect interest in a company that does so, without prior written approval.
+- Contracts in which an employee has a personal financial interest: University employees, their spouses or domestic partners, or their dependent children cannot become contractors or suppliers of goods or services to any NSHE institution, nor can they have a direct or indirect interest in a company that does so, without prior written approval.

-- Recusal from decision making: University employees may not participate in any decision-making, negotiation or transactions on behalf of the University that involve a business entity in which the employee, a family member, household member or business associate have a significant financial interest.
+- Recusal from decision making: Employees may not participate in any decision-making, negotiation or transactions on behalf of the University that involve a business entity in which the employee, a family member, household member or business associate have a significant financial interest.

-- Non-affiliation with the University: When providing services for an outside entity, University employees must notify those who engage them that they are not acting in the name of the University and that the University is not party to the contract nor liable for any of the employee’s actions under the external contract or agreement.
+- Non-affiliation with the University: When providing services for an outside entity such as consulting, private practice or training, University employees must notify those who engage them that they are not acting in the name of the University and that the University is not party to the contract nor liable for any of the employee’s actions under the external contract or agreement.

 - Using non-public information: Employees must not share non-publicly available information with an outside entity.
 For example, do not share proprietary information, biological material, or unpublished data without a University-executed written intellectual property agreement, data sharing agreement or materials transfer agreement.